Moving to Honduras

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Searched for a great value in a direct beachfront home.
-Found "La Ceiba Beach Club" to have the best values anywhere in Central America and The Caribbean," remarked one expat who made the move to La Ceiba.
+Found "La Ceiba Beach Club" to have the best values anywhere in Central America and The Caribbean," commented one expat who made the move to La Ceiba.

 What is a typical expat home or apartment like in Honduras?